oldsj/blog.jamesolds.me/content/post/voice-assistant-watch/index.md

 I can literally call an AI assistant and have a normal conversation to plan out my day and manage projects.
 It has Git context, can check my email, and my watch face automatically updates in response to changes.
 All from my wrist.

-The infrastructure for building this is finally straightforward enough that going from idea to working prototype took less than a day.
-Zapier MCP makes adding new integrations super easy.
-GPT-5 Realtime handles the conversation.
-Twilio and Fly.io handle the plumbing.
+The infrastructure for building this is finally straightforward enough that going from idea to working prototype took less than a day, and Zapier MCP makes adding new integrations to it super easy.

-The code is at [github.com/oldsj/assistant](https://github.com/oldsj/assistant) if you want to see how it works.
+The code is at [github.com/oldsj/assistant](https://github.com/oldsj/assistant) if you want to play with it or see how it works!